Part 1 – Understanding the Xamarin Mobile Platform

 Each platform has a different method for visually laying out screens:

-- iOS – Xamarin's iOS Designer facilitates building Views using drag-and-drop functionality and property fields.
-Collectively these Views make up a Storyboard, and can be accessed in the .Storyboard file that is included in your project.
+- iOS – Storyboards contain multiple Views and Controls, and can be accessed in the .Storyboard file that is included in your project.

 - Windows – Microsoft provides a drag-and-drop UI designer in Visual Studio and Blend.
 The screen layouts are stored as .XAML files.